 Language Arts

-This website includes lots of information about semantic gradients, including a demonstration of the steps involved in creating the continuum of words.
+Download this semantic gradients handout, with information about semantic gradients, a demonstration of the steps involved in creating the continuum of words, and examples of topics or themes and words that relate to that topic.

 The lesson Solving Word Meanings: Engaging Strategies for Vocabulary Development provides 6th, 7th- and 8th-grade students with the opportunity to practice using context clues that are purposefully manipulated.
 Context clues are then combined with semantic gradients, requiring students to both select and generate related words along continuums.